uBizzy/koseven/modules/userguide/guide/developers.md

     > git remote add kohana git://github.com/kohana/kohana.git

-This tells git about the kohana repository and gives it a name which we can use to refer to it when fetching changes from the repository.
+This tells git about the k7 repository and gives it a name which we can use to refer to it when fetching changes from the repository.

 ## Developing locally

-There are 3 branches in all the kohana repositories:
+There are 3 branches in all the k7 repositories:

 * **master** This branch always points to the latest release tag.
 In essence it points to the last stable edition of the codebase
 * **3.0.x**  This is a release branch for development of the 3.0.x series, i.e. 3.0, 3.0.3, 3.0.8 etc.
 * **3.1.x**  This is a release branch for development of the 3.1.x series, i.e. 3.1, 3.1.4, 3.1.14 etc.

 To work on a specific release branch you need to check it out then check out the appropriate branches.
-Release branch names follow the same convention in both kohana/kohana and kohana/core.
+Release branch names follow the same convention in both k7/k7 and k7/core.

 To work on 3.0.x you'd do the following: